autarch/blog.urth.org/content/posts/2022-03-25-job-search-2022-update-week-3.md

 my application.
 I feel bad about this because I should have asked the recruiter before I interviewed with their VP of Engineering.

+Finally, I spoke with the CEO of Optic.
+They have a pretty interesting product focused on making it easy to review REST API changes in a similar way as we now review code changes.
+I have another interview with an engineer there scheduled for next week.

 That's it for job search updates.
 I'm still getting a lot of recruiter contacts on LinkedIn and some emails too, but at this point I'm telling them I'm too busy for more interviews.
 I just checked and saw a message from